 So now that we have chosen our materials, we need to bond them to the roller surface.
 One option often used for metal substrates such as aluminum or steel equipment is to utilize coatings that are sprayed on in liquid form and then cured in place.
 Prior to the coating process, the equipment surface must be grit blasted to roughen it such that the coating can mechanically bond.
 Fluoron’s Fluor-XR coating process uses an additional step of thermal spraying on a thin layer of tungsten carbide to provide porosity and a series of peaks and valleys on the roller surface.
 In addition to providing good mechanical bond strength to the coating, the ultra-hard carbide “peaks” prevent the release coating from wearing down further over time.

 For rubber or metal rollers, another option is to use a heat shrinkable tube (HST) fabricated out of fluoropolymer sheet.
 During the manufacturing process, Fluoron technicians pre-expand our custom heat shrinkable tubing to the exact specifications of the customer roller.
 The roller can then be shipped to the site and easily shrunk down on the process roller with a torch or heat gun.
 For positions with high friction or compression, Fluoron will etch the ID of the tube to allow for mechanical bonding of an adhesive that helps further lock the sleeve in place and prevent slipping.
-The video below shows Fluoron technicians heat shrinking a FEP sleeve for a customer.
+The video below shows our heat shrinking process.